Finished Contract: How do I process a domestic helper visa without an agency?

 Employers or domestic helpers can pick up the contracts and supporting information from Hong Kong Immigration.
 You don’t need an appointment for this.

-You will be given four copies of the contract (one will stay at the Consulate (see step 2), one will stay with Immigration (see step 3) and the other copies are for the employer and domestic helper).
-All four copies should be signed by both the employer and domestic helper and should be completed identically.
+You will be given four copies of the contract.
+All four copies should be signed by the employer and domestic helper and should be completed identically.
 If there are any mistakes, sign next to the revision.

 - One copy of the contract

-- Employer and domestic helper’s immigration application forms (forms ID988B and ID988A)
+- Both yours and the domestic helper’s immigration application forms (forms ID988B and ID988A)

 - Landing slip